sajjadGG/book-python/database/sqlalchemy/connection.rst

 >>> session = sessionmaker(bind=engine)()

-Or using a bit more verbose syntax:
+Or using a bit more verbose, but explicit syntax:

 >>> session = sessionmaker(bind=engine).__call__()